pc592/FiveNightsAtGates/README.txt

 convention:
 use snake case for functions.
-use camel case for variables.
+use camel case for variables and types.

 *)